Klemek/gitblog-data/2019/07/22/index.md

 };
 ```

-We just have to iterate over our `output` list (in reverse to avoid index jumps) and merge whenever it's possible
+We only need to iterate over our `output` list (in reverse to avoid index jumps) and merge whenever it's possible:

 ```javascript
 for (let i = output.length - 1; i > 0; i--) {